ritishgumber/aws-snowball-user-guide/doc_source/glos-chap.md

 See also .

 **load balancer**<a name="loadbalancer"></a>
 A DNS name combined with a set of ports, which together provide a destination for all requests intended for your application\.
-A load balancer can distribute traffic to multiple application instances across every [Availability Zone](#AZ) within a [region](#region)\.
-Load balancers can span multiple Availability Zones within an [Amazon EC2](#ec2) region, but they cannot span multiple regions\.
+A load balancer can distribute traffic to multiple application instances across every [Availability Zone](#AZ) within a [Region](#region)\.
+Load balancers can span multiple Availability Zones within an AWS Region into which an [Amazon EC2](#ec2) instance was launched\.
+But load balancers cannot span multiple Regions\.

 **local secondary index**<a name="local-secondary-index"></a>
 An index that has the same partition key as the table, but a different sort key\.
 A local secondary index is local in the sense that every partition of a local secondary index is scoped to a table partition that has the same partition key value\.